DreamOfIce/vuepress-plugin-i18n/README.md

    */
   enable?: boolean;
   /**
-   * Classes of the container div
+   * Classes of the container div (type of container will always be add)
    * @default ["custom-container", "hint-container"] */
   containerClass?: string[];